 Rev 1:5 describes the Lord as the "faithful witness."
-It does not mention his birth, but our Lord described his birth in terms of his ministry as a witness in John 18:37,
+It does not mention his birth, but our Lord described his birth in terms of his ministry as a witness (chart),

-To this end was I born, and for this cause came I into the world, that I should bear witness unto the truth.
+Jn 18:37 To this end was I born, and for this cause came I into the world, that I should bear witness unto the truth.